AeroAndina MXP-1000 Tayrona

-The Aeroandina MXP-1000 Tayrona is a single engine, high wing, two seat ultralight, based on the Zenair formula, developed in Colombia by AeroAndina.
+The Aeroandina MXP-1000 Tayrona is a single engine, high wing, two seat sports light, based on the Zenair formula, developed in Colombia by AeroAndina.
 It was launched in 2005.

 Design and development

 The MXP-1000 Tayrona, named after a Colombian National Park is a development of the MXP-800 Fantasy, itself a development of Aeroandina's Zenair CH 701-based MXP-740/750 series of high wing, side-by-side configuration ultralights.
 It is mostly constructed from aluminium alloy, with a steel cage around the cockpit which is under the wing and cutaway at the rear.
 The constant chord wing is braced to the lower fuselage with pairs of V-form, faired lift struts assisted by jury struts.
 The first four Tayronas had flaperons but all later aircraft have flaps.
 The leading edge slats of earlier MXP models have been abandoned to increase cruising speed.
 The angular fin and rudder has sweep on its leading edge and the tailplane, set on top of the fuselage, is also swept.

 The Tayrona has a tricycle undercarriage, with cantilever aluminium spring legs for the mainwheels and a steerable nosewheel with rubber springing.
 The wheels may bespatted.
 There is a choice between three flat-four Rotax engines, the 58.8 kW (78.9 hp) Rotax 912UL, the 73.5 kW (98.5 hp) Rotax 912ULS or the 84.6 kW (113.4 hp) Rotax 914 ULS Turbo.